 As a leader, it is important to create an environment that allows females to develop.
 This involves encouraging them to continuously learn, be curious, take ownership and have a strong core.
 We must go one step further and actively encourage these behaviours so that females believe in themselves and have high self-esteem.
 In technology and operations functions, leaders should be delivery-focused as nothing else matters.

 Giving them access to female role models is also very important, so is male support.
 For example, I ran the IT Women’s Council at Credit Suisse and helped set up the same at BJB when I joined.

 We are going through a very unique experience right now with a focus on defining the new normal.
 In your opinion, how do we take into account diversity & inclusion in the new normal and use this as an opportunity to take a step forward with providing a platform for future female leaders?

 Firstly, genuine diversity & inclusion is really based on trust and I think that being forced to work from home and manage our own time has really increased trust levels between teams.
 Telecommuting has been great at removing barriers such as gender, nationality and location, putting everyone on a level playing field.

 The increased flexibility that comes with working remotely also brings great benefits to working mothers which may in turn attract and retain a higher number of females in the industry.
-However, we should be mindful that no single home environment is the same and some mothers may find it even harder to “switch off” while working from home.Posted about 1 year ago
+However, we should be mindful that no single home environment is the same and some mothers may find it even harder to “switch off” while working from home.Posted almost 2 years ago